pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

 ## <a id="enabling-tls-engine"></a> Enabling TLS for Accelerator Engine

-In order to enable TLS for the Accelerator Engine, the following properties should be provided in the `accelerator` section of the `tap-values.yaml` file:
+In order to enable TLS for the Accelerator Engine, the following properties are be provided in the `accelerator` section of the `tap-values.yaml` file:

 ```yaml
 engine: